Renunciation

 Eventually, one starts to look in a different direction, within.
 If one is fortunate to encounter the Tathagata's teachings and has enough wisdom, one recognizes how they have entangled themselves, created their own stress and dissatisfaction by chasing these worldly desires.

-One starts to realize that judgements made about the world and the chasing of worldly desires are fabrications of the mind, not what exists in true reality.
+One starts to realize that judgements made about the world and the chasing of worldly desires are fabrications of the mind, not inherent in true reality.

 Bulb